ericluii/soundcloud-downloader/README.md

     chmod u+x install.sh
     install.sh

-The second thing you must do is find an API key and place it in the download.py folder.
-The spot it should be placed can be find by searching for the text __YOUR_API_KEY_HERE__

-After the dependencies have been installed, and you have your API key, you may then run this script.
+After the dependencies have been installed, you may then run this script.

     python download.py